|

 DAVID KAPLAN piano

-Nineteen-year-old DAVID KAPLAN, a
+Nineteen-year-old DAVID KAPLAN, a winner of

-winner of the 2002 Arthur Rubinyi Competition
+the 2002 Arthur Rubinyi Competition and a Gluck

-and a Gluck Chamber Fellowship, is currently
+Chamber Fellowship, is currently studying piano

-studying piano with Walter Ponce at UCLA.
+with Walter Ponce at UCLA.
+David's enthusiasm for

-brought him opportunities with several
+chamber music has brought him opportunities with

-distinguished series: he was the youngest artist ever to perform
+several distinguished series: he was the youngest

-at the Seattle Chamber Music Festival and the Chamber Music
+artist ever to perform at the Seattle Chamber Music Festival and the

-Society of Lincoln Center.
+Chamber Music Society of Lincoln Center.

 |